 What the inspectors say

-Capital School has now been inspected three times by the Dubai School's Inspection Bureau, and has been rated Acceptable on each occasion.
+Capital School had now been inspected three times by the Dubai School's Inspection Bureau prior to the Covid 19 pandemic, and had been rated Acceptable on each occasion.
 Whilst Acceptable is the minimum rating that schools are required to achieve, the KHDA has clearly stated that its expectation is for every school to achieve at least a Good rating.
 Pressure has been added more recently, with the KHDA openly calling for parents to consider moving their children to schools rated Good.

-It is not, therefore, surprising that the owners of Capital School have recognised the need to invest heavily in the school, particularly in relation to its leadership and staffing.
+It was not surprising that the owners of Capital School recognised the need to invest heavily in the school, particularly in relation to its leadership and staffing.
 There is clear evidence that Outstanding schools achieve this rating as a result of the strength and professionalism of the leadership and teaching staff.

 This is why the decision to invest in the leadership, teachers and their professional development at Capital School really suggests that the school and its owners are pulling the stops out!

-In our discussion with the Senior Leadership team at Capital School, it is the attainment of an overall Good rating that is very much at the heart of everything the school is doing at the present time.
+In our discussion with the Senior Leadership team at Capital School, it is the raising of standards across the school and the attainment of an overall Good rating that is very much at the heart of everything the school is doing at the present time.

 Inspectors found the strengths of the school to be:

-Students' Personal and Social Development and their Innovation skills are largely rated Good (although previously Students' Personal Development was rated Very Good across the school).
-Only FS has retained the Very Good rating in this inspection.
-Students' understanding of Islamic values, and awareness of Emirati and world cultures, and their Social responsibility and Innovation skills are rated Good across the school.
+Students' Personal Development was rated Very Good across the school, whilst the two remaining indicators - those of Understanding of Islamic values and awareness of Emirati and world cultures, and Students' Social responsibility and Innovation skills, were rated Good.

-The ratings for the Leadership and Management of the school is a mixture of Good (for the Effectiveness of leadership, Parents and the community, and Management, staffing, facilities and resources), and acceptable for School self-evaluation and improvement planning, and for Governance.
+The ratings for the Leadership and Management of the school were upgraded to Good across all five indicators.
 The inspection report includes many positive comments in relation to the Leadership and Management of the school.

-If you would like to read the full KHDA inspection report - and we always recommend that you do so - you will find it here.
-Please do, however, bear in mind that the school has undergone fundamental changes in relation to ownership, investment, leadership and staffing since this report was issued.
+If you would like to read the full KHDA inspection report - and we always recommend that you do so in order to understand the reasons behind the ratings and the recommendations for improvement - you will find it here.

-If you are a parent, teacher or student at Capital School, please share your experiences with other potential members of your community by completing our School Survey here.
+If you are a parent, teacher or student at Capital School, please share your opinions and experiences with other potential members of your community and complete our School Survey here.

 What about fees?